-The genesis of the project life span, in its most basic form, is to be found in the very term "project management" itself.
+Explanation: The genesis of the project life cycle, in its most basic form, is to be found in the very term "project management" itself.
 A project has, by definition, a start and a finish with some activity in the middle.
 The essence of management is to "plan before doing".
-Hence the most fundamental project life span process consists of four sequential periods of Start, Plan, Do and Finish.
+Hence the most fundamental project life cycle process consists of four sequential periods of Start, Plan, Do and Finish.
 Of course these four periods can be expanded into separate phases each with their own interim deliverables and Executive Control Points (or Gates) that can also be viewed as Emergency Exit Ramps.
 These can be designed to suit the control requirements of every type of project in every area of project management application and are particularly important from the perspective of project portfolio management.
-Indeed, this sequence is, in effect, equally applicable at every level and branch of the project structure as suggested by Figure 2 in Part 1 of this paper.
+Indeed, this sequence is, in effect, equally applicable at every level and branch of the project's work breakdown structure.
 It is also just as relevant where a fast-track strategy or an iterative approach is adopted.

-The importance of this life span process and its influence on the management of the project cannot be over emphasized.
-This relatively short-term life-to-death environment, and the consequences that flow, is probably the only thing that uniquely distinguishes projects from non-projects.
+The importance of this life cycle process and its influence on the management of the project cannot be over emphasized.
+This relatively short-term life-to-death environment, and the consequences that flow, is probably the one thing that uniquely distinguishes projects from non-projects.

-4. The Success Principle
+4. Project Success

-The measures of project success, in terms of both process and product, must be defined at the beginning of the project as a basis for project management decision-making and post-project evaluation.
+The measures of project success, in terms of process, product, and stakeholders' satisfaction, must be defined at the beginning of the project as a basis for project management decision-making and postproject evaluation.

-It is axiomatic that the goal of project management is to deliver a successful product, otherwise the incurring of this management overhead is a valueless exercise.
+Explanation: It is axiomatic that the goal of project management is to deliver a successful product, otherwise the incurring of this management overhead is a wasted effort.
 First and foremost, the project's proponents must define project success in terms of the acceptability of the project's deliverables, e.g. scope, quality, relevance to client needs, effectiveness, profitability, general benefits to the organization and so on.

 Secondly, success should be defined in terms of the project's internal processes, e.g. time, cost, execution efficiency, etc. The timing of the measurement of success itself may also need specifying.
-Moreover, the proponents must be in general agreement on the definition of these success criteria, for without agreement, it will not be possible to evaluate the success of the project overall.
+Moreover, the proponents must be in general agreement on the definition of these success criteria, for without agreement, it will not be possible to evaluate the success of the project overall upon its conclusion.

-It goes without saying that these measures of project success should be verified and reinforced throughout the project life span.
+It goes without saying that these measures of project success should be verified and reinforced throughout the project life cycle.
 As a corollary, if the success measures are no longer in alignment with the organization's business goals at any point, it should be perfectly acceptable to abort the project or at least halt it pending re-evaluation.
-(See also Discussion: Success Principle, below.)
+(See also Discussion: Project Success, below.)